Ponzi Schemes at Highest Level in a Decade

 A Ponzi scheme is a type of investment fraud that leads investors to believe the “returns” on their investment are coming from generated profit, when in fact these payments come from funds contributed by newer investors.
 Ponzi schemes, like Bernie Madoff’s $65 billion scam, tend to collapse during times of economic turmoil (e.g., the 2008 financial crisis and the recent coronavirus outbreak) because the fraudsters in the schemes have a difficult time raising funds from new investors.
 Without legitimate business operations to sustain payments to investors, Ponzi schemes quickly reach their inevitable demise when they are no longer able to raise funds to make payments to investors.

 According to a recent article, Ponzi schemes are at their highest level in a decade.
 In 2019 alone, state and federal authorities halted 60 alleged Ponzi schemes that raised more than $3 billion in investor funds.
-As a result of the recent economic downturn, we expect to see a similar number of Ponzi schemes uncovered in 2020.
+Partnering with our courageous clients, we have helped the SEC stop more than $800 million in fraudulent investment schemes.

 SEC Whistleblower Program Roots Out Ponzi Schemes